 With that being said, spring cleaning can be somewhat overwhelming especially for homeowners who allowed their garage and home to clutter up.
 The best way to keep clutter down is by not letting it accumulate in the first place.
 I know it may sound insensitive to those who keep boxes of their child's report cards from first grade but if there is no use or value you are allowed to throw them out.
 If you want to save your memories take the time to make an album or scrapbook but do not keep everything.

 There are many spring cleaning checklists that are available for download but today I will try and consolidate seven items from the list that will make your task a lot more attainable.
 If you want to add on more tasks that's up to you, but following this spring cleaning checklist will have your home and property ready for spring without getting overwhelmed.
-I hope you take advantage and make the most out of your spring cleaning.
+I hope you take advantage and make the most out of your spring cleaning by completing this checklist of spring cleaning tasks for homeowners.

 1 - Clean Baseboards & Moldings